 Complementing this risk management culture and approach that is integral to the Group's business processes and decision-making (both strategic and operational), the Group undertakes on a regular basis a systematic exercise to assess all material risks faced by the Group that could affect the Company's business model, performance, solvency, or liquidity.
-This exercise was also performed in 2020 by a 'risk management committee' consisting of senior managers from the Group's Strategic Planning, Legal and Internal Audit, Risk and Compliance departments, which identified the Group's main risks and categorized them as 'strategic,' 'operational,' 'ESG,' and 'financial' risks.
-These were then assessed along the following three dimensions, in line with industry best practices:
+These risks are categorized as "strategic", "operational", "ESG" or "financial".
+A committee consisting of senior managers from the Group's Strategic Planning, Legal and Internal Audit, Risk and Compliance departments, periodically assesses the Group's main risks along the following three dimensions, in line with industry best practices: